unixonline/linux_scripts/README.md

 # linux_scripts
-# In this section you can find Oracle Solaris sysadmin Bash scripts.
+# In this section you can find Linux OS sysadmin Bash scripts.